The Adjudicator shall only consider, or continue to consider, a complaint if he is satisfied that:

 - both the Complainant and the Member so agree;

-- where the amount claimed by the Complainant exceeds the monetary limit defined in b above the Adjudicator will advise the Complainant of that limit to his jurisdiction and provide the option of discontinuing his consideration or proceeding by agreement to restrict the claim to the award limit.
+- where the amount claimed by the Complainant exceeds the monetary limit defined above, the Adjudicator will advise the Complainant of that limit to his jurisdiction and provide the option of discontinuing his consideration or proceeding by agreement to restrict the claim to the award limit.

 The Adjudicator shall not investigate a complaint (or any part of a complaint), or shall discontinue his investigation of a complaint (or any part), if:

-- c. in the Adjudicator’s opinion he considers the matter to be frivolous or vexatious.
+- in the Adjudicator’s opinion he considers the matter to be frivolous or vexatious.